Kirk Pepperdine

 What just happened?

-While the no-branch code did run 17% faster on the unoptimized version once all of the effects of microbenchmarking were minimized, the optimizing compiler yielded much much better results.
+While the no-branch code did run 17% faster on the unoptimized version once all of the effects of microbenchmarking were minimized, the optimizing compiler yielded much better results.
 In fact so much better it feels as the compiler just might have optimized away the entire UoT.
-To ensure this hasn’t happened it’s time to look at the assembly produced by running g++ on my MacBook Pro with an M1 CPU.
+To ensure this isn’t the case, it is time to look at the assembly produced by running g++ on my MacBook Pro with an M1 CPU.

 .globl __Z13maxWithBranchii ; -- Begin function _Z13maxWithBranchii